 If they lack the guidance and support they need for onboarding, then they are more likely to abandon your software from the beginning and go to another provider that offers them ample onboarding materials.
 This includes knowledge bases they can tap into, videos they can watch, and tutorials they can follow.

 By streamlining the onboarding process to make it quick and easy, users will be able to recognize the value upfront.
-Not only will it help user churn and get them get value sooner, but it will also simplify their entire signup process.
+Not only will it help reduce customer churn and get them to get value sooner, but it will also simplify their entire signup process.

 Aside from building a stellar product, you need to be prepared to work through buggy features and the need for modifying existing ones so that customers have little to no downtime.
 This means having the right technology team in place, setting up ample customer support options, and ensuring that your team is available and trained to address software challenges when they occur.